Bath School disaster: Aftermath

-Kehoe's body was claimed by one of his sisters and was buried in an unmarked grave in the paupers' section of Mount Rest Cemetery in St. Johns, Michigan.
+Kehoe's body was claimed by one of his sisters and was buried in an unmarked grave in the pauper's section of Mount Rest Cemetery in St. Johns, Michigan.
 The Price family buried Nellie Price Kehoe in a Lansing cemetery under her maiden name.

 Vehicles from outlying areas and surrounding states descended upon Bath Township by the thousands.
 Over 100,000 vehicles passed through on Saturday alone, an enormous amount of traffic for the area.
 Some residents regarded this as an unwarranted intrusion into their time of grief, but most accepted it as a show of sympathy and support from surrounding communities.
 Burials of individual victims started that Friday, two days after the disaster.
 Funerals and burials continued on Saturday and Sunday until all the dead were buried.
 For a time following the tragedy the town and Kehoe's burned-out farm continued to attract curiosity seekers.